lilong1992/PHY566-DUKE/README.md

 This repo contains Python codes for the group assignment of the course Computational Physics, taught by Prof. Steffen A. Bass at Duke University.

 Source codes can be found in the src directory.
-For technical details please refer to documentation.pdf in the doc directory.
+For technical details please refer to the documentations in the doc directory.

 2016, Duke University.
 All rights reserved.